 Use Ground Control Points

 Ground control points can be used by uploading an additional text file along with the input images, named gcp_list.txt.
-Below we will cover the creation of such file using the GCP Interface.
+Below you'll find instructions on creating one by using the GCP Interface.

 You must have purchased at least 1,800 or more credits within a year or be signed up with a monthly plan to access the GCP Interface.

-In this guide we will assume that you have already captured your imagery with at least 5 GCP targets in sight and you measured those targets.
+In this guide, it is assumed that imagery has already been captured with at least 5 GCP targets in sight and those targets have been measured.
 See Getting Ground Control Points.

 Import GCP Measurements

-Using the CSV examples downloaded from the GCP Interface, you should now have a CSV file that looks like this:
+Using the CSV exported from your surveying device, you should now have a CSV file that looks like:

 [ ... more points ... ]

 These are the locations of the GCP targets.
-We also need to know the coordinate reference system (CRS) that we used.
-In our example, we used WGS 84 / UTM zone 11N, which corresponds to the EPSG code 32611.
+It is also necessary to know the coordinate reference system (CRS) that was used.
+In this example, WGS 84 / UTM zone 11N was used, which corresponds to the EPSG code 32611.

 From the GCP Interface, select your CSV file and type the EPSG code (or PROJ.4 definition) of your coordinate system.
 Then press Go to next step.

-If the map doesn't load in the correct position, verify that you haven't swapped the Northing/Easting (X/Y) coordinates and ensure you've used the correct coordinate system.
+If the map doesn't load in the correct position, verify that you haven't swapped the Northing/Easting (X/Y) coordinates and ensure you've selected the correct coordinate system.

 Tag Images